glouppe/info8002-large-scale-data-systems/lecture1.md

 - This results in a **best-effort** network.
     - The intermediate nodes do not provide anything other than best-effort delivery (i.e., *addressing* and *routing*).
     - The end hosts provide *protection* mechanisms for the conservation.

+???

+Draw picture 2: two end hosts communicating and the end hosts recording the conversation.

 ---